madison24/chat-app/README.md

 - A page where users can enter their name and choose a background color for the chat screen before joining the chat.
 - A page displaying the conversation, as well as an input field and submit button.
 - Users data gets stored online and offline.
-  -The chat provides users with two additional communication features: sending images,location data, and audio.
+- The chat provides users with two additional communication features: sending images,location data, and audio.

 ## Setting up the App: